SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

   execfile("scripts/Diagnostics.py")

 ----

-Select a simulation
+Open a simulation
 ^^^^^^^^^^^^^^^^^^^

-In a *python* command line (or script), invoke the following class to select your :program:`Smilei` simulation.
+In a *python* command line (or script), invoke the following class to open your :program:`Smilei` simulation.

 .. py:class:: Smilei(results_path, show=True)